Operations

 Level 3: Company-Level Personalization

 Referencing something specific and recent about the prospect's company.
-A funding round, a product launch, a new hire, an expansion into a new market, a press mention.
+A funding round, a product launch, a new executive hire, an expansion into a new market.
+This shows genuine research and differentiates immediately from templated outreach.

-This shows you've done your research.
-It's the level most high-performing SDRs operate at.
-The problem is it takes 15-30 minutes per prospect to do manually.
+This is the level most high-performing SDRs operate at.
+The constraint is time: 20-30 minutes per prospect to do manually does not scale.

 Level 4: Hyper-Personalization

-Combining role-based context with company-level research plus individual signals.
-A post the prospect published, a comment they made, a podcast they appeared on, a problem their company is visibly trying to solve based on job postings.
+Combining company-level research with individual signals.
+A post the prospect published, a comment they made on LinkedIn, a conference they spoke at, a problem their job postings reveal they are actively trying to solve.

 How to Research Prospects for Personalized Cold Emails

 Great personalization starts with great research.
-Here's what to look for:
+Here is what to look for before writing a single word.

 Company Signals